-We are proud that at 14.6%, our mean gender pay gap is lower than our reported figure in 2019 of 19% and below the 2020 national average of 15.5%, as identified by the Office for National Statistics.
-Our median gender pay gap was 1% which was lower than our median of 2% last year.
-We believe we are making progress in this area and it remains a priority.
+At 18.6%, our mean gender pay gap is higher than the 2020 national average of 15.5%, as identified by the Office for National Statistics and higher than our reported 2019 mean gender pay gap of 13.2%.

 The Labour Force Survey suggests that Covid-19 did not have a notable impact on the gender pay gap.